aarneranta/informath/README.md

 ## Generating and type checking Coq

-Generation is similar to Coq, but type checking requires at the moment concatenation with [BaseConstants.v](BaseConstants.v):
+Generation from Dedukti is similar to Agda, but type checking requires at the moment concatenation with [BaseConstants.v](BaseConstants.v):
 ```
 $ ./RunInformath -to-coq test/exx.dk >exx.v
 $ cat BaseConstants.v exx.v >bexx.v